sh4shv4t/IISC-Bengaluru-AIRL-Research-Assignment/README.md

-# AIRL Internship Coding Assignment Submission
+# AIRL Research Internship Assessment

-This repository contains my solutions for the Vision Transformer (ViT) and Text-Driven Image Segmentation assignments for the AIRL Research Internship.
+This repository contains my submission for the AIRL research internship assessment.
+It features a from-scratch implementation of a Vision Transformer (ViT) on CIFAR-10 and a text-driven video segmentation pipeline using Grounding DINO and the Segment Anything Model (SAM).

 ## 📝 Table of Contents
 * [Question 1: Vision Transformer on CIFAR-10](#question-1-vision-transformer-on-cifar-10)